Being Fit Vs Being Healthy: 4 Steps

 Poor Health is being observed worldwide with obesity, heart disease, cancer, liver, and kidney disease running rampant in countries where being healthy should be relatively easy.

-Physical, Biochemical, Mental, Emotional Signs and Symptoms of Absence of Health
+Physical, Biochemical, Mental, Emotional Signs & Symptoms of Absence of Health

 1: Physical –